Echo-Ai-Protocol/echo-ai-protocol/README.md

 The ECHO AI protocol is stewarded through an open specification.
 Protocol changes are introduced via versioned updates.

+## License
+ECHO AI Protocol is released under a source-available license.
+Non-commercial use is permitted.
+Commercial use requires explicit permission from the protocol steward.
+See LICENSE for details.

 More details will be added in the specification.